Bukit Merah: History

 Keppel Harbour dates back to the 14th century when an ancient Chinese traveller, Wang Dayuan named the harbour"Long-Ya-Men" or "Dragon Teeth Gate" after two rock outcrops located near Labrador Park, which resembled dragon's teeth.
-The two rock outcrops were subsequently blown up by the Straits Settlements Surveyor, John Thomson, in August 1848 to widen the entrance a new harbour.
+The two rock outcrops were subsequently blown up by the Straits Settlements Surveyor, John Thomson, in August 1848 to widen the entrance to a new harbour.

-With the earliest records of Bukit Merah's existence in the Malay Annals, the town had a huge role to play in the early maritime trade of the Kingdom of Singapura.
+With the earliest records of Bukit Merah's existence in the Malay Annals, the town had a considerable role to play in the early maritime trade of the Kingdom of Singapura.

 Mount Faber was once known as Telok Blangah Hill.
-Its name was changed to Mount Faber after Captain Edward Faber cut the road up to the top in 1845 to set up a signal station.
+Its name was changed to Mount Faber after Captain Edward Faber cut a road to the top in 1845 to establish a signal station.
 The Singapore General Hospital site dates back to 1882.
 Labrador Nature Park was used as a defence outpost in the 19th century until World War II.

-The town's fertile red soil was employed to great effect when it was a district rich in gambier cultivation during British colonial rule.
+The town's fertile red soil was put to great effect during British colonial rule, when it was a district rich in gambier cultivation.

 Even before the industrialisation of Jurong, Bukit Merah already had a small head start in the emerging heavy industry market in Singapore.
 With the first brickwork factories and mills emerging in the precincts of Henderson Hill and Redhill as early as the 1930s.

 The town is also home to the first housing estate in the country, Tiong Bahru, which was developed by the Singapore Improvement Trust in the backdrop of a rapidly growing population in post-war Singapore.
-The estate later became the basis of what would eventually become the first new town in the Republic, Queenstown.
+The estate later became the basis for the Republic's first new town, Queenstown.